wireapp/wire-server/doc/Dependencies.md

 After installing docker-io, add your user to the docker group, and restart your shell (usually involving a restart of your graphical environment).

-once you've logged in again,
+once you've logged in again, if you would like to upload any docker images (optional):
 ```bash
 docker login --username=<MY_DOCKER_USERNAME>
 ````